Greenville, SC Workers’ Compensation Lawyer

 - the workers’ compensation insurance carrier denies your claim, refuses to let you see a specialist, or offers to settle

-- you want a second independent medical opinion
+- you want a second medical opinion

 - you feel that the doctor has released you to work prematurely

 - your weekly checks are wrong or don’t arrive on time